 Acai Berries are an Amazonian fruit from Brazil pronounced Ah-sigh-ee.
 These berries are a powerful and nutritious superfood and are incredibly high in antioxidants, polyphenols, anthocyanins (the purple piqment), amino acids and dietary fibre.
 Equally, they brag high levels of vitamins and minerals, including calcium, phosphorus, beta-carotene and vitamin E.

 They are incredibly rich in antioxidants and are choc-full of polyphenols and essential fatty acids 3,6 and 9 making them brilliant for heart health, eye health, skin health and joints.

 - eat Ombar chocolate… yumm!!
 When superfoods make it into your favourite chocolate, life is good 🙂

 No. 8 – Cereal Grasses: Wheatgrass and Barleygrass

 Wheatgrass is well known for its rejuvenating and alkalising health properties thanks to its abundance of vitamins, minerals, enzymes, antioxidants, chlorophyll and fibre.

 It even contains all 8 essential amino acids making it a fantastic protein source.

-Spirulina contains iron, and B6 which help with both immune, brain and cognitive function, as well as containing high levels of chlorophyll which help with cleansing, detoxing and energy levels.
-Spirulina is known to absorb heavy metals and toxins from the body and is overall supportive to the body.
+Especially worth noting is spirulina’s iron and B6 content.
+These help with both immune, brain and cognitive function.
+Additionally, it contains high levels of chlorophyll which help with cleansing, detoxing and energy levels.
+Spirulina is known to absorb heavy metals and toxins from the body and is overall supportive of the body.